kalepail/soroban-quest/quests/2-auth-store/README.md

 The first line represents the latest ledger on the SDF-maintained Futurenet nodes, and the second line represents the latest ledger on your Gitpod's workspace.
-If those two numbers are too far apart, you will not be able to interact with the Futurenet through your localhost's RPC endpoint.
+If those two numbers are too far apart, you will not be able to interact with the Futurenet through your local RPC endpoint.

 In that case, you'll just have to patiently wait while your Futurenet node syncs with the rest of the network.